The Best Restaurants in Jamaica

 Fairy Hill, Jamaica

-Located along a stretch of coastline that's sometimes called the birthplace of jerk cuisine, the Boston Bay Jerk Centre is hard to miss.
-Various meats are cook on open pits using a technique that may explain why jerk never tastes so good at home:...
+Located along a stretch of coastline that’s sometimes called the birthplace of jerk cuisine, the Boston Bay Jerk Center is hard to miss.
+Various meats are cook on open pits using a technique that may explain why jerk never tastes so good at home: Uncured pimento logs are placed over a bed of hot coals, and the meat is laid directly on the green logs.
+The whole operation is then covered up by a sheet of corrugated zinc and cooked until it’s black on the outside and tender underneath.
+You can place your order by the quarter, half, or full pound.
+Don’t forget to add jerk sauce, which you can also buy by the bottle as a souvenir.